biblhertz/Datathink23_MappingGND/README.md

 ### The Overpass Query

-["building"="church"] OR ["amenity"="place_of_worship"] ?
+Since OpenStreetMap is at the heart a giant database in PostGreSQL we can easily make a query and get the relative polygons.
+We use the Overpass editor:  https://overpass-turbo.eu/

 In the Overpass query we use 3 filters:

 - a bounding box of South 41.881, West 12.450, North 41.913, East 12.511
 - the parameter `buildings=church` in order to filter out the crap like kiosks, bars, restaurants
-- the parameter `wikidata` in order to ignore all churches without wikidata ID - because we woulnd‹t be able to connect these to Wikidata anyway.
-In an ideal world, one would take his time and manually append the relevant IDs.
+- the parameter `wikidata` in order to ignore all churches without wikidata ID - because we wouldn't be able to connect these to Wikidata anyway.

 ```SPARQL
 [out:json][timeout:25];